 Under this alternative, some modifications or improvements to site utilities would be made, including installation of fire sprinklers.
 Irrigation would not be used except possibly in the short term to establish initial plantings.
 Under Alternative 2, peak domestic winter water demand for the campus is estimated to 8,610 gpd; summer demand would be half this amount.
 Water harvesting would occur using building rooftops and small storage tanks.
 The existing 50,000- gallon tank is not adequate for fire suppression.
-An additional 150,000- gallon tank would need to be constructed to provide adequate fire suppression.
+An additional 150,000-gallon tank would need to be constructed to provide adequate fire suppression.

-The septic system was recently replaced, and an old septic field that was found leaking on- site was disengaged and removed.
+The septic system was recently replaced, and an old leach field that was found leaking onsite was disengaged and removed.
 The new septic system is still difficult to maintain and must be pumped during high water events because of the soils and high water table.
 The existing septic system and associated leach fields would be abandoned.
-A new advanced treatment septic system would be constructed with 24,000- gallon capacity for treatment, and a shallow pressure- dosed leach field or drip irrigation lines would be constructed for disposal.
-The leach field would be located adjacent to the proposed wastewater treatment plant and would be off- limits to students and most staff.
-Based on the water conservation features of the new campus and a study that assumed a maximum of 244 students (154 is the actual total), wastewater generation would be approximately 6,231 gpd.
+A new advance wastewater treatment system would be constructed with 24,000 gallons of septic tanks and several textile media filter treatment cells before disposal to shallow pressure- dosed leach fields or drip irrigation lines.
+The leach fields would be located adjacent to the proposed wastewater treatment plant and would be off- limits to students and most staff.
+Based on the water conservation features of the new campus and a study that assumed a maximum of 154 students and 14 staff is the actual total), peak wastewater generation would be approximately 6,231 gpd.
 Summertime flows would be half that amount because of the lower occupancy.

-The peak winter electrical and propane demand is estimated to be 140 kilowatt- hours per day and 638 gpm, respectively.
-The peak summer electrical and propane demand is estimated to be 70 kilowatt- hours per day and 319 gpm, respectively.
+The peak winter electrical and propane demand is estimated to be 140 kilowatt- hours per day and 638 gallons per day (gpd), respectively.
+The peak summer electrical and propane demand is estimated to be 70 kilowatt-hours per day and 319 gpd, respectively.
 The campus at Crane Flat is too shaded by trees to provide sufficient solar access.
-Propane would be supplied by above- ground tanks located in the central portion of the campus.
+Propane would be supplied by above-ground tanks located in the central portion of the campus.